Thank you, everybody, for sticking around here and listening to the Rush Limbaugh Show.

 The fact they have to tax your Netflix account.

-Because there are a slew of stories out there about Donald Trump, and there is mass panic among Republicans.
+Okay, I got to move on to Donald Trump because there are a slew of stories out there about Donald Trump and there is mass panic among Republicans.

-Where is this in the stack of stuff?
+Where is this in this stack of stuff?

 You got this headline from David Drucker, the Washington Examiner.